 The Rioja Alavesa Wine Harvest Festival is an interesting event as it is held in a different host town every September.
 It was first staged in Laguardia in 1994 as a celebration of the region’s viticultural heritage.
 The multiday festival includes regional wine tastings from various Rioja Alavesa localities together with parades of residents in traditional dress and Basque sporting contests.
 The much awaited Basque log cutting tournament tends to be the most of these events for first-time visitors.

 The Requena Wine Harvest Festival honours the winemaking traditions of the Valencian region of Spain.
 Held from late August to early September, the event marks the culmination of the grape harvest season with traditional grape treading ceremonies, vibrant parades and wine tastings featuring the renowned wines produced in the area.
-The festival also incorporates a mix of cultural activities, live music performances, dance and stalls serving typical foor dishes from the region.
+The festival also incorporates a mix of cultural activities, live music performances and pop-up food stalls serving typical dishes from the region.

 The Phylloxera Festival is just one part of the Les Fires i Festes celebration which takes place from from 6th to 9th September in Sant Sadurní d’Anoia (Catalonia).
 The festival commemorates the town’s resilience and recovery from the devastating phylloxera epidemic which struck the vineyards in the late 19th century.
 A particular highlight of te evnt occurs on the night of 7th September when a giant phylloxera passes through the streets of Sant Sadurní. other activities include cava tastings, street parades and a range of cultural performances.